-It’s that time of year again when companies are preparing to attend all of the major fall staffing conferences!
-With conferences taking place in a virtual environment last year, there is even more anticipation to finally be back to in-person events this year.
-Whether you are attending one of the national conferences or a local one, making the most out of the conference is important.
+It’s that time of year again when companies are attending the major fall staffing conferences, including the upcoming Staffing World in Charlotte, North Carolina.
+Whether you are attending a national conference or a local one, making the most out of the conference is important.
 You don’t want to spend the time and money to attend a conference if you aren’t receiving a lot back in return.
 So, how do you make the most out of your fall conferences?
 Below is a checklist of ways you can prepare, things to do during it, and follow-up items after the show, to help you get the greatest return on your investment!

 Research Presenters and Sessions